Before taking on a 4WD adventure off the beaten track, these car checks from NRMA roadside patrols are a must.

 3. Tyres: pressure, condition, tread and spare

 It’s important to have the correct tyres for the terrain you are about to tackle.
-Off-road tyres are specifically designed for more unforgiving terrain than standard road tyres.
-Road based tyres may not have the integrity for off road use.
+Off-road tyres are specifically designed for more unforgiving terrain than standard road tyres, which may not be suitable for off-road use.

 As off-road driving typically requires you to reduce tyre pressure, you will also need a way to check the pressure of and reinflate tyres before going back onto sealed roads.
 A recovery kit includes an air compressor and tyre pressure gauge to help with this.